 “When I can’t or don’t feel up to going outside, I dance to the playlist I use to teach my classes at CGC and ISANS.
 It reminds me how much I enjoy teaching and joining classes.
 It is also really good practice :)”

 Mayu Creelman teaches Dance Fusion.
 Profile coming soon!

 Physical Literacy & Other Activities

 When we learn to read, we start with learning our letters before words.
 Physical literacy starts with learning fundamental movements like jumping, running, throwing, catching and swimming.
 They are the building blocks towards confident and motivated participation in activity and sports, regardless of age.
-Active For Life and ParticipACTION are great resources to make moving fun for you and your family.
+Below are some great resources to make moving fun for you and your family.

 Active For Life

 Active For Life is the place where parents go to learn about activities for kids.
 Physical education leads to physical literacy, which is critical for child development.
 Physical literacy also gives active kids the best chance to someday compete in high-performance sport.

 The Active For Life website is full of creative and simple ideas for activities you can do using household items.
 For example, you may be familiar with Sensory Paths – colourful decals placed along floors and walls that indicate an action to be taken.
 Sensory paths made a big splash in schools across Canada, but with schools on pause, why not get the kids outside and create your own sensory chalkway?

 Chalk is an inexpensive toy that can offer hours of creative entertainment!
 The sky’s the limit on what to incorporate into your own chalkways, but here are some ideas from Active for Life on different games like hopscotch and Alphabet Hop that you can create with chalk.
 Take a little bit from each game to make an epic chalkway with the added bonus of building physical literacy skills!
 Don’t have chalk?
 Grab sticks, pool noodles or other outdoor items and create a backyard obstacle course.